philippe-grenet/philippe-grenet.github.io/_posts/2015-08-02-emacs-tips.md

 #### Bookmarks

 A bookmark is similar to a buffer position but with a twist: you give it a name and it is persisted between Emacs sessions.
+Note that bookmarks are not actually associated to registers, but they use the same `C-x r` prefix.

 The command is `C-x r m` (mark) which prompts for a name.
 By default it proposes the current buffer name but you can choose whatever you want.
 You can